Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: Experimental Results

-though \textit{Rand nav}~\citep{gupta2018robot} is effective at picking up the objects if it stumbles upon them.
 This illustrates the importance of an intelligent navigational strategy in these settings.
 The \textit{Scripted} baseline, which was specifically engineered for this task, performs reasonably in most settings, but still falls short of the policy learned by \methodName in all of the environments, and crucially cannot improve from these results autonomously.
-This is particularly important in the \textit{diverse} environment where it is difficult to find a pixel threshold that works for all objects, \methodName can automatically learn how to identify objects to grasp via interaction.
-Our method improves with more training, and indeed is still improving after $50$ hours of training in \autoref{fig:eval_improvement}, suggesting that even longer training would lead to even better performance.
+This is particularly important in the \textit{diverse} and \textit{obst+rugs} environments where it is difficult to find a pixel threshold that works for all objects and all backgrounds, \methodName can automatically learn how to identify objects to grasp via interaction.
+In \autoref{fig:eval_improvement}, we plot the evaluation performance of our ReLMM-StatCurr agent learning in \textit{obst+rugs} for a few checkpoints, showing that our method is improving from its experience and is still improving after $50$ hours of training.
 This is important in open-world settings, where our approach would enable mobile manipulators to improve perpetually over the lifetime of their deployment.